mgrigoriev8109/knights-travails/README.md

 Knight's Travails is a program which finds the shortest path on a chess board for a knight to travel from one point to another.

-## How to play

-Clone the repository locally, and run `knight.rb` to see the shortest possible path between the coordinates `[7,7]` and `[0,0]`.
-Alternatively open up the file and modify knight_moves to see the program work for any set of coordinates.

 ## Features

 - The Breadth First Search algorithm was implemented to create a queue.